LouaySassi/Tracky/README.md

-# 💰 Finance Tracker Desktop App
+# 💰 Tracky - Finance Tracker Desktop App

 A local-first personal finance tracker that runs as a Windows desktop application with 100% offline functionality.